In Foxboro, fear, worries over family, friends in Ukraine

 She said people in Kyiv, Ukraine’s capital, and Kharkiv are constantly running to bomb shelters.

-She said Russian President Vladimir Putin did not expect such resistance and he did not expect for it to take more than one to four days to take over the entire country.
+She said Russian President Vladimir Putin did not expect such resistance and he did not expect for it to take more four days to take over the entire country.

 “They encircled big cities and tried to take over,” she said.
 “They sent in saboteurs to shoot and mark roofs of the buildings to mark them as targets for bombing.”